 |Important Dates for the Next Award|

-With a gift from Ms Pam and Dr Robert Smillie, the 2016 cash prize will be $1,000.
-The Award and cash prize of $500 (US) will be presented at the Board of Certification in Professional Ergonomics (BCPE) Reception during the Human Factors and Ergonomics Society Annual Meeting, September 19–23, 2016, in Washington, DC, USA.
-The winner does NOT have to travel to Washington to accept the award.
+The Award and cash prize of $1,000 (US) will be presented at the Board of Certification in Professional Ergonomics (BCPE) Reception during the Human Factors and Ergonomics Society Annual Meeting, October 9-13, 2017, at the J W Marriott in Austin, Texas USA.
+The winner does NOT have to travel to Austin to accept the award.

 As this is a practitioner award, the student (or students) should describe and document a research or intervention project that exhibits: